Konstantin8105/Effective_Go_RU/README.md

 For this purpose, there is a built-in function ```panic``` that in effect creates a run-time error that will stop the program (but see the next section).
-The function takes a single argument of arbitrary type&mdash;often a string&mdash;to be printed as the program dies.
+The function takes a single argument of arbitrary type often a string to be printed as the program dies.
 It's also a way to indicate that something impossible has happened, such as exiting an infinite loop.